 WHAT IS NORSE?

-NORSE is the abbreviated term or acronym that stands for new onset refractory status epilepticus.
+NORSE is the abbreviated term or acronym for new onset refractory status epilepticus.
 In layman terms, it is a severe medical condition requiring emergency treatment that comes seemingly from out of the blue (new onset), without any known cause despite extensive medical testing (cryptogenic.)
 The seizures don't respond to the established medical treatments (refractory) and the disorder is characterized by abnormally prolonged seizures (status epilepticus.)

 The consequences of NORSE vary from mortality (death), significant neurological deficits (morbidity) to very rare, full recovery.
 Most survivors develop epilepsy even though they never had a history of epilepsy prior to their experience of NORSE.
 Patients are typically placed in a coma with anesthetic drugs to protect the brain (often referred to as a medically-induced coma) in an attempt to reduce the seizures.
 At least two anti-epileptic drugs are administered and then the drugs are gradually reduced.
 The hope is that after this period of quiet, the seizures have gone away.
 Sometimes doctors refer to this process of slowly reducing the drugs as "weaning" the patient away from the anesthetics.
 A formal medical report for NORSE can be found here.

 Listen to an interview of Dr. Nicolas Gaspard on the nuanced changes in the conceptualization of NORSE reflected in the newly-proposed consensus definitions.
 We are grateful to Dr. Joseph Sirven, Editor-in-Chief of the Epilepsy Foundation's website, epilepsy.com, for conducting this interview as part of his Hallway Conversations series.